 Funding Information for Schools

-The Music Education Hub has a range of responsibilities in line with the National Plan for Music Education published in November 2011 by the Department for Education.
-Kent Music is funded by Arts Council England.
+The Music Education Hub (Kent Music) has a range of responsibilities in line with the National Plan for Music Education published in November 2011 by the Department for Education.
+Music Educations Hubs receive a grant from the Department for Education (DfE) which is administered by Arts Council England.
+This ring-fenced money is intended for use in state schools.

-In order for schools to qualify for ring fenced funding for music education, Kent Music requires all schools in Kent to complete an annual survey in the spring of each year.
+In order for schools to qualify for funding for music education, we require all schools in Kent to complete an annual survey in the spring of each year.
 Non completion of this Survey will result in funding being withheld (see terms and conditions below).

 Key Stage 1

 Funding is a contribution towards the cost of a KS1 music curriculum.
-It is calculated at £3 per KS1 pupil (based on 2012 census figures).
+It is calculated at £3 per KS1 pupil (based on 2012 census figures) with a minimum of £100 per school.
 Funding for Key Stage 1 is paid directly to schools providing KS1 teaching on the 20th of each month between April and March.

 Key Stage 2

-Funding is a contribution towards the cost of 4 terms of Whole Class music teaching at KS2.
-It is calculated at £6.66 per KS2 pupil (based on 2012 census figures).
+Funding is a contribution towards the cost of an academic year of Whole Class music teaching at KS2.
+It is calculated at £6.66 per KS2 pupil (based on 2012 census figures) with a minimum of £600 per school.

-Funding for Key Stage 2 is paid in 1 of 2 ways on the 20th of each month between September and March:
+Funding for Key Stage 2 is paid on the 20th of each month between September and March either:

 - Directly to the school